stutitrivedi/Climate-Change-VISUALIZATION/README.md

 # Climate Change VISUALIZATION
-For this project, I explored how land temperatures have changed globally over the past few centuries.
-I used Python to clean and analyze climate data and created interactive visualizations using Plotly to show trends across seasons, years, and countries.
-One of my favorite parts was designing a line chart that showed how summer and winter temperatures have changed differently over time — it helped bring the warming trend into focus.
-I also created a global heatmap by month and year to show patterns in seasonal shifts.
-I did all of the data prep, code, and visual storytelling myself, and my goal was to make it easier for anyone to understand how climate change has progressed without needing a technical background.
+With growing concern around global warming, I wanted to explore how global land temperatures have shifted over time, especially by season.
+This project helps make climate trends easier to understand for the public using clean and interactive visuals.

+My contributions:

+Cleaned and transformed a historical global temperature dataset spanning over 250 years.

+Created seasonal average plots (summer, winter, spring, autumn) to visualize changes across centuries.

+Designed interactive line plots using Plotly to show rising global temperatures with tooltips for exploration.

+Built a heatmap of average monthly temperatures across years to highlight seasonality patterns.

+Developed a choropleth map to show global land temperature distribution by country and year.